molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This works in browsers that do support fetch, but throws an exception in browsers that do not.
 Especially, it throws a ReferenceError (see above).

 This renders the whole check useless.
-This is exactly what we’re trying to avoid with the check.
+This is exactly what we are trying to avoid with the check.

 We ca not just use an identifier that cannot be resolved.
 There are several ways to work around this problem: